 Yes, unless you win the whole shebang and capture the NCAA tournament championship, there is always more to accomplish.
 But, at this stage, I think Husky fans should feel lucky for the one season they got from Wroten, should he decide to leave.
 Either way, it seems his future is bright.
 There is much he could improve on next year in a Husky uniform.
 He could get better and fans could have more fun watching him.
 But, with millions on the line, who can fault him for leaving if that’s what he does?
 To me, it seems like this season has already been “Mission Accomplished”.

-Topics: Tony Wroten
+Tags: Tony Wroten